-In fact, depending on where your offshore company is registered, you might be able to access some of the top banking jurisdictions around the world.
+In fact, depending on where your offshore company is from, you might be able to access some of the top banking jurisdictions around the world.
 These might include Andorra, Austria, Liechtenstein, Monaco, Singapore, Switzerland, the United States, and many others.

 Note: We provide GlobalBanks Insiders with direct introductions to banks in each of the countries that open accounts for offshore businesses.

-Bottom line: If you own an offshore company and you’re looking to open a bank account without physical presence, you have options.
+Bottom line: If you own an offshore company and you’re looking to open a bank account remotely online, you have options.
 But, you need to have a good, hard look at your risk profile first.
 You also need to determine which account opening strategies are best for you.
 Finally, you need to carefully examine which banks will realistically take you on.
 Otherwise, account opening can get painfully time-consuming and extremely expensive.
 This is especially true if you have to repeat the process two or three times.

 Well, you have a few options available.
 And, as mentioned, these will depend on what type of client you are and which group you fit into.
 While we won’t be outlining all of our strategies in this article, we will share some initial steps you can take to get started in the right direction.
 Our more detailed strategies and suggestions are reserved for our premium members, GlobalBanks Insiders.

-There are other options to open a bank account without physical presence that we do not suggest using.
-These typically involve engaging a service provider, paying for local support, or using a bank account introducing agent.
+Of course, there are other options that you might want to consider.
+However, we do not suggest using them.
+These typically involve engaging a service provider, paying for local support, or using a bank-introducing agent.

 In other words, these introducers have zero motivation to help you find the best banking solutions.
 Instead, they’re motivated financially by the bank to introduce clients in whatever manner possible.
 Of course, this includes if the bank is a horrible fit, charges extortionate fees, and has a horrible reputation.

-That’s why GlobalBanks refuses commissions, fees, and any other form of payment from banks and bankers.
+That’s why GlobalBanks refuses commissions, fees, and any other form of payments from banks and bankers.
 We do this to ensure that we can remain 100% independent, solely focused on helping GlobalBanks Insiders.
 That way our suggestions on which banks to use, which bankers to contact, and which account opening strategies could work best are always aligned with their goals.

-But, if you’re not yet a GlobalBanks Insider, you can still improve your chances of opening remotely.
+But, if you’re not yet a GlobalBanks Insider, you can still improve your chances of opening an account remotely.
 You just need to do the necessary research before opening accounts.
 And if you’re using an introducer or a corporate service provider to find banks, question their motivations.